OpenSSE/opensse.github.io/_posts/2022-04-06-opensse-rust-I.md

 motivation, redesigning the APIs, the code, assessing the purpose and the usefulness of each component.

 And this is this last option I chose.
-Now, I need to pick the tools.
+It is time to pick the tools.

 ## What are the objectives of this new implementation?